ajCameron/ao3_backup_bot/README.md

 Replies: 2
 ```

 Loading comments takes a very long time so you should try and use it as little as possible.
-It also causes lots of requests to be sent to the AO3 servers, which might result in getting the error `utils.HTTPError: We are being rate-limited.
+It also causes lots of requests to be sent to the AO3 servers, which might result in getting the error `utils.HTTPException: We are being rate-limited.
 Try again in a while or reduce the number of requests`.
 If that happens, you should try to space out your requests or reduce their number.
 There is also the option to enable request limiting using `AO3.utils.limit_requests()`, which make it so you can't make more than x requests in a certain time window.
 You can also reply to comments using the `Comment.reply()` function, or delete one (if it's yours) using `Comment.delete()`.